AmirrezaFarnamTaheri/StreamlineVPN/advanced_methods/README_advanced.md

    ```
 3. All scripts accept the common options `--proxy` to route requests through a
    proxy, `--test-timeout` to adjust connection checks, and `--output-dir` to
    choose where files are written.
+Using `--proxy` also updates
+   `vpn_merger.CONFIG.proxy` for consistency with other tools.

 ## Output Overview